brooklynrail/brooklynrail-platform/README.md

 **NPM will run the following scripts:**

-- `gulp build && gulp watch` — builds and compresses all of the SCSS and JS files, and copies jquery and uswds js from `node_modules` and puts them in the `/dist/` folder.
-- `hugo serve` — builds all of the pages in hugo and creates a local server at `http://localhost:1313/`
+- `hugo serve` — builds all of the pages in hugo and creates a local server at `http://localhost:1313/`.
+Hugo will also build and compresses all of the SCSS and JS files.

 When Hugo is done building, you should see a success message like: